7targets/7targets-docs/_posts/2020-02-22-salesforce.md

 b.
 In _Custom Metadata_ create a new metadata named **7Targets API Credential** as shown below.
 ![7Targets API Credential](../../images/salesforce_seven_targets_api.png)
 c.
 Add below fields in this Custom metadata and use the values given by 7Targets support for Client Id and Client Secret.
 d.
 For 7Targets User ID field.
 Get the value from 7Targets->Settings->User Identifier.
+Make Sure this user is assigned to all the Assistants that are being used in Salesforce Integration.

 | Field Label            | Field Name                  | Data Type      |
 | ---------------------- | --------------------------- | -------------- |